5 banking and financial habits to adopt from Covid-19

 The days of relying solely on one source of income, particularly salary, are long gone.
 Covid-19 has forced people to look for alternative sources of income in addition to their salary.
 Now, people earn money by doing things like online gigs, part-time jobs, second jobs, starting a business, and investing.

-One of the most secure ways to generate passive income is through a fixed deposit account.
+.
 With a single lump sum, you can easily invest your money in an account that outperforms inflation.
 The fact that your capital contribution to the account is guaranteed is a plus.

 2. Reducing Expenses